Kimserey/BlogArchive/20180106_targets_environments_aspnetcore_angularcli.md

 A target refers to a target build.
 A target build is a set of configurations used to build the application.
 For development, the optimization is usually disabled as build time is more important than the optimization of code for example which would slow down the build time.
 Other configurations can be set like the architecture and platform targeted.
 In Visual Studio the target is the build configuration which can be set through the property of the project.
 In Angular CLI there are two predefined targets, dev and prod.
-The difference of configuration can be found here []().

 An environment refers to a global context where the application runs.
 The most common environments for Software Development are: